SharePoint and protocol-relative URL's

 Back End

-The other scenario is you are working with the SharePoint web services, for example the list service, and setting the HTML that way – SharePoint once again will try and “fix” things.
-Interesting it does something completely different to the front end.
-I guess the front end uses JavaScript and the back end uses some other code.
-It removes the attribute completely from the HTML.
+The other scenario is if you’re working with SharePoint web services—for example, the List Service—and setting HTML that way—SharePoint will once again "fix" things.
+Interestingly, it does something completely different from the front end.
+I guess the front end uses JavaScript, while the back end uses some other code.
+It removes the attribute entirely from the HTML.

 Example